pepa65/ezrsync/README.md

 ## Special features

  1. Compatibility with the rsnapshot configuration-file:
    - They can be processed, but might not fully work as expected unless attention is paid to the Missing features above.
 Both 'retain' and 'interval' directives are understood, and the final argument can be the definition of the interval (required for interval names other than hourly, daily, weekly, monthly and yearly).
    - These rsnapshot directives are recognised and implemented: 'snapshot_root', 'no_create_root', 'cmd_rsync',
      'cmd_preexec', 'cmd_postexec', 'retain'/'interval', 'verbose', 'loglevel', 'logfile', 'lockfile', 'stop_on_stale_lockfile',
      'rsync_short_args', 'rsync_long_args', 'link_dest' (which by default uses 'find|cpio') and 'backup'.
      In addition, the following directives are implemented:
      - 'timestamplog' (takes 0/1) to specify whether the logfile needs to be time-stamped
      - 'confdir' to specify a configuration-file-directory different from the default
- 		- 'rsync_tries' (takes a positive integer) to specify how many times the rsync-command needs to be tries
+     - 'rsync_tries' (takes a positive integer) to specify how many times the rsync-command needs to be tried
      - 'cpio' (takes 0/1) to specify whether 'cpio' or 'cp -al' is used
      - 'reuse_trash' (takes 0/1) to use expired backups as a rsync target in order to skip prelinking (Note: while 'rsync --link-dest' does keep the permissions history, it does so at the expense of not hard-linking otherwise identical files.
 So in case all file permisions get changed, backing up using '--link-dest' will copy all files instead of hard-linking them!)
    - Directives and arguments are seperated by tabs.
 All directives have 1 argument, except:
- 		- retain/interval: '<interval> <retain> [<definition>]' (if no definition, <interval> must be standard)
+     - retain/interval: '&lt;interval&gt; &lt;retain&gt; [&lt;definition&gt;]' (if no definition, &lt;interval&gt; must be standard)
- 		- backup: '<source-directory> <destination-directory>'
+     - backup: '&lt;source-directory&gt; &lt;destination-directory&gt;'
    - There can only be more than one of the 'interval'/'retain' and 'backup' directives.
      If either of these is not present at all, nothing will happen.
    - The 'snapshot_root' directive is the only directive that is mandatory, all others have defined default values.

  2. The script can be run more often than the smallest backup cycle that is used, or less often (in the latter case the larger interval backups might never happen).
 No worrying about cron jobs interfering with one another.